SmartDCCInnovation/.github/profile/README.md

 # What is DCC Boxed?

-DCC Boxed (built by the [SmartDCC][smartdcc]) gives you the DCC infrastructure in the palm of your hand.
+DCC Boxed (built by the [Smart DCC][smartdcc]) gives you the DCC infrastructure in the palm of your hand.
 It is designed to emulate the smart metering network, by offering a suite of testing tools that enable authorised users to better understand, enhance or develop their own solutions.

 * [What’s in the box?][whats-in-the-box]
 * [How can DCC Boxed help?][how-can-boxed-help]